 Don't anchor on a single MTEB average.
 Deployment success usually depends on a few operational questions:

-document_qa_v2 can use an embedding retriever to propose policy passages, but vector proximity isn't authorization.
+document_qa_v2 can use an embedding retriever to propose API-doc passages, but vector proximity isn't authorization.
 A release test should verify both retrieval quality and that unapproved text never becomes answer evidence:

 2retrieval_cases = [